 Is your cat fond of cheeseburgers and posting on Twitter in the middle of the night?
 Well, how about showing their inner Trump?
 The tie attaches around the neck with a collar while a band of elastic will keep the Catmander in Chief’s wig on straight.

-Cats are more usually thought of as a familiar than a witch, but they are exceptions.
+Cats are more usually thought of as familiar than a witch, but they are exceptions.
 Perhaps the most famous is Salem Saberhagen from Sabrina the Teenage Witch!
 If your cat is happy with a bandana and a headband, this could be the outfit for them.

 Best Halloween Costumes – Full On

 If your cat has something of the dandy about them, and they’re quite happy to get dressed up and strut their stuff then this is the section for you.
-These are the costumes that go the extra mile to let your cat show their Halloween spirit.
+These are the costumes that go the extra mile to let your cat show their perfect Halloween spirit.
 Prepare to be amazed!

 OK, so the expression of the cat in this photograph does a lot to sell this costume.
 Have you ever seen a meaner gun-slinger?
-This two-part costume slips onto the front paws and secures around the neck.
+This two-part head to toe costume slips onto the front paws and secures around the neck.
 The cat is held in place by a band of elastic.
 Look at this costume head on, and it’s brilliant!

 Does your cat have a King of the Beasts attitude?
-Then this wig might win them over.
+Then this lion costume/ wig might win them over.
 The inside is comfortable plush fabric, and it secures with velcro.
 With a magnificent mane, your kitty can decide if they’re more Simba or Mufasa.

 Arrr, matey!
 If your cat has a bit of the swashbuckler about them, this is the costume for you.
 It fits like the gunslinger costume above and transforms the front view of your kitten into a furry corsair.
 Avast, ye scurvy dogs!

 Made by the same company as the gunslinger, this costume will suit a cat who doesn’t like things on their head.
-With just the front part of their body enclosed in the costume, your cat can do their best Dr. Doug Ross impression.
+With just the front part of their body enclosed in the costume, your cat can do their cutest Dr. Doug Ross impression.

 Let’s be honest, most cats have more than a hint of the dark side in them.
 Let your kitty go full Sith with this awesome Darth Vader get up.
 This is a little more of a costume than the ones above, as well as going over the front paws, the cape and body of the costume extend towards the tail.
 The helmet is kept in place with an elastic strip.